Bhagalpur: Durga Puja

-Durga Puja is celebrated in Bhagalpur with great pomp and show.
-Both Aangi- Bihari and Bengali community celebrates the puja with great enthusiasm.
+Durga Puja is celebrated in Bhagalpur with pomp and show.
+Both the Aangi- Bihari and Bengali communities celebrate the puja with great enthusiasm.
 The puja Pandals are decked up by Shasthi and idols of the Goddess is installed by Vedic chants and "Belbhorni Puja".
-Some of the prominent puja communities includes Mahashay Deori, which dates back to more than 400 years of celebration, Jubak Sangha, Sarkarbari, Kalibari, Durga Bari, Hind-e-Yuva club, Satkar Club, Housing Board colony, etc. It is the time when localites buy new clothes, visits Pandals, eat delicacies and enjoy with friends and families.
+Some of the prominent puja communities include Mahashay Deori, which dates back to more than 400 years of celebration, Jubak Sangha, Sarkarbari, Kalibari, Durga Bari, Hind-e-Yuva club, Satkar Club, Housing Board colony, etc. It is the time when localites buy new clothes, visits Pandals, eat delicacies, and spend time with friends and families.

 Chhath Puja

-Chhath puja, like the rest of the Bihar, is celebrated with great devotion in Bhagalpur.
+Chhath Puja, like the rest of the Bihar, is celebrated with great devotion in Bhagalpur.
 The festival is prominent as Bhagalpur is a city on the banks of river Ganga.
 Devotees throng here to worship "Goddess Shasthi" or "Chhathi maiya" and "Surya".

 Bisua/Baisakkha

-Bisua or Baisakkha marks the new beginning in Anga region.
+Bisua or Baisakkha marks the new beginning in the Anga region.
 It is a new year festivity celebrated during 14–15 April every year.
 It is the welcoming of summer.
 On Bisua, locals install holy pitchers with mango leaves and a raw mango on the top, and keep it at Puja Ghar, temples, above tulsi plant and Shivilinga.
-Lots of delicacies like Daal Puri, Raspua, Thekua, Daal paratha, Guramma (sweet and tangy raw mango chutney), Bari jhol, Bhaat etc are made and eaten.
-Barley Sattu, Jaggery, Raw mango and seasonal fruits are offered to the Gods.
+Lots of delicacies like Daal Puri, Raspua, Thekua, Daal paratha, Guramma (sweet and tangy raw mango chutney), Bari jhol, and Bhaat are made and eaten.
+Barley Sattu, Jaggery, Raw mango, and seasonal fruits are offered to the Gods.
 The next day, cooking is avoided and "Paniyota Bhaat" (similar to Panta bhaat of Bengal and Pakhala of Odisha) is consumed.
-Sweets and fruits are distributed and a lavish meal usually Fish or Mutton. is prepared at night.
-It is similar to "Satuani" of Purvanchal region, "Jur Shital" of Mithilanchal, "Pohela Boisakh" of Bengal, "Mahabisuba Sankranti" of Odisha, etc.
+Sweets and fruits are distributed and a lavish meal, usually fish or mutton, is prepared at night.
+It is similar to "Satuani" of Purvanchal region, "Jur Shital" of Mithilanchal, "Pohela Boisakh" of Bengal, and "Mahabisuba Sankranti" of Odisha.

 Local Attraction

 Vikramshila Mahavihara

-Vikramshila Mahavihara's ruins has been excavated at Antichak village in Bhagalpur.
+Vikramshila Mahavihara's ruins have been excavated at Antichak village in Bhagalpur.
 It was established by Emperor Dharmapala of the Pala Empire.
 It was an international centre of learning that focussed on multiple fields of knowledge, including Tantricism.
 It was considered at par with Nalanda university as it was a flourishing university.
-However, Bhaktiyar Khilji destroyed it and left it to ashes and ruins.
+However, Bhaktiyar Khilji destroyed it and left it to ash and ruin.
 It has been recently recognised by the government with the excavation at the site.

 Mansa Temple, Champanagar Tanti Bazar

-Mansa Mandir, situated in the old quarters of Champanagar locality is one of the important pilgrimage sites of the city.
+Mansa Mandir, situated in the old quarters of Champanagar locality, is one of the important pilgrimage sites of the city.
 Dedicated to Goddess Bishari (Mansa), this site is believed to be the place where Chandradhar Saudagar offered puja to the Goddess for the first time.
 Every year, during 16–18 August, thousands of devotees throng here to commemorate the wedding of Behula and Lakhinder.
 The temple replicated the scene of Behula- Bishari gatha during the festival.
 Large sized Manjusha are offered to the Goddess and is submerged in the holy Champa river, near the temple.